-By default, character entity references are replaced by their corresponding character (except for amp; and alt;).
+By default, character entity references are replaced by their corresponding character (except for & and <).
 Passing replace_entities as False switches off these replacements.

-register_namespace (prefix, uri)
+register_namespace(prefix, uri)

 Register the given namespace to be used in this Selector.
 Without registering namespaces you can't select or extract data from non-standard namespaces.
 See Selector examples on XML response.